SysKitTeam/docs-point/reporting/analytics-reports.md

 ### Generate SharePoint Activity Report

-- Click on the SharePoint Activity report.
+- Click the SharePoint Activity report.
-- On the Selection screen, choose which resources you want to generate a report; select a period on the bottom filter and click on the Run Report button.
+- On the Selection screen, choose which resources you want to generate a report; select a time frame on the bottom filter and click the Run Report button.

 * **Click the Reports tile**; located on the SysKit Point home screen.
 * **Select Analytics in the filter**; located in the upper left corner.
 * **Click the SharePoint Activity report** to be redirected to the **Selections screen**.
-  * **Select which resource** the report should be generated for, and select the time period on the bottom filter.
+  * **Select which resource** the report should be generated for, and select the time frame on the bottom filter.
 * **Click the Run Report button**.

 ### SharePoint Activity Report Data